SonarSource/sonar-loc-count/README.md

        Example for 150 repos : GetAPI="orgs/$org/repos?per_page=100&page=2"

 ### [bitbucket.org](https://bitbucket.org):
 Counts lines of code from a Bitbucket.org organization.
 Requires to pass username, [App token password](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) and the workspace slug.
-The token must have Repositories Read permissions.The script generates a report per project(File : ***ProjectName.txt***) that indicates the number of lines of code per branch and indicates the branch that has the highest number of lines of code.As well as a ***global.txt*** file that indicates the maximum line of code on the repository.
+The token must have Repositories Read permissions.The script generates a report per project(File : ***ProjectName.txt***) that indicates the number of lines of code per branch and indicates the branch that has the highest number of lines of code.As well as a ***Report_global.txt*** file that indicates the maximum line of code on the repository.

 ```
 <bitbucket_org.sh> <user> <PassordToken> <myWorkspace>